Precise predictions and new insights for atomic ionisation from the Migdal effect: Migdal Phenomenology

 In \cref{fig:Int-neutron-rates}, we compare the number of Migdal events induced by a D-D generator (left set of columns) and a D-T generator (right set of columns) in several single-species gas targets.
 The expected number of events-per-day is listed above the column for each element, assuming a gas pressure of 50~Torr and an experimental set-up as in \cref{fig:MIGDALschematic}.
 These were obtained by integrating the semi-inclusive rate above an electron energy threshold of 5\,keV and a nuclear recoil energy threshold of 150\,keV.
 The only exception is for xenon with the D-D generator where the end-point energy is approximately 75\,keV, so we instead integrated over nuclear recoil energies above 50\,keV.
 With both neutron generators, we see that there is the possibility of inducing tens or hundreds of Migdal events over a short data-taking period consisting of a few days.

 The cyan columns in \cref{fig:Int-neutron-rates} show the single ionisation event-rate relative to the semi-inclusive rate.
-The purple columns show the event-rate from double transitions\footnote{For He, C, F, and Ne this includes both double ionisation and ionisation with excitation, with the latter contributing $\sim5\%$ to the double transition rate; Ar and Xe include only double ionisation.}, again relative to the semi-inclusive rate, stacked above the single ionisation contribution.
+The purple columns show the event-rate from double transitions\footnote{For all elements except xenon, this includes both double ionisation and ionisation with excitation, with the latter contributing $\sim5\%$ to the double transition rate; only double ionisation is included for xenon.}, again relative to the semi-inclusive rate, stacked above the single ionisation contribution.
 For helium the single plus double transition rate (i.e.\ the total height of the cyan and purple columns) almost exactly matches the semi-inclusive rate, consistent with \cref{fig:Heneutron-rates}.
 However, for all of the other gases it underestimates the semi-inclusive rate.
 The discrepancy is largest for lighter atoms (helium excluded) and for the D-T generator where the nuclear recoils extend to larger values of~$v/\alpha$.

 Finally, the black line in each column of \cref{fig:Int-neutron-rates} indicates the event-rate obtained using the dipole approximation, relative to the semi-inclusive rate.
 The general trend is consistent with that shown in \cref{fig:dipole-comparison}: the dipole approximation provides a good approximation for the heavier atoms, while for lighter atoms it significantly underestimates the semi-inclusive rate, especially for the larger nuclear recoil energies induced by the D-T generator.